caracal-pipeline/caracal-docs/sphinx/_build/html/_sources/manual/workers/self_cal/index.rst.txt

     *bool*, *optional*, *default = False*

-    Trigger a two step calibration process where the phase only calibration is applied before continuing with amplitude + phase cal.
-When cubical is used this happens simultaneous and gain parameters can be used with DDsols parameters.
-Set DDsol_time to -1 one to avoid amplitude calibration in an itereation.
-The parameter DDjones should be set to false.
+    Trigger a two step calibration process in MeqTrees where the phase only calibration is applied before continuing with amplitude + phase cal.
+Aimfast is turned on to determine the solution sizes automatically.

   **add_vis_model**